reisir/tools/pages/04.vegas-pro/masking/default.md

 You can also give it some angle (I couldn't find a way to phrase this) by dragging the anchor point with the Anchor Creation Tool.

+Finally, when your masking is done, you can play around with the settings on the left, to make it look better, or change the masking mode to negative...